AdamKyle/ice-cream-database/README.md

 While this isn't as fully flushed out as a regular DBAL, it is a good step in the process.
 You open a connection, get a db object back, do your work and you move on with your life.

 There is room for growth here and room for improvement and your feedback and help will help to shape Ice Cream components into a framework.

+## Documentation

+You can see the full documentation for the project [here](https://github.com/AdamKyle/ice-cream-database/blob/master/docs/ApiIndex.md)

 ## Configuration